IBMStreams/streamsx.documentation/docs/4.1/qse-getting-started.markdown

 ## Getting Started for the Developer

-As a developer, you are trying to:
+As a developer, you want to:

 * Learn about Streams
 * Write your first Streams application